rmaldonadop/de-challenge/LEEME.md

 - Can generate SQL scripts with the tables definitions for SQL Server Database

 ## Deployment
-The Deployment instructions are in the folder Deployment.
+The deploy instructions are in the Deployment.md file in the Deployment folder.